العربية

 🔪 Surgical Technique 80-13: Bunionette Excision

-• Incision: Make a dorsolateral or straight lateral (preferred) incision extending from the junction of the middle and distal thirds of the fifth metatarsal shaft to the midshaft of the proximal phalanx.
-Incise only the skin initially.
+• Incision: Execute a straight lateral (preferred) or dorsolateral longitudinal incision extending from the junction of the middle and distal thirds of the fifth metatarsal shaft to the midshaft of the proximal phalanx.
+Incise only the epidermis and dermis initially to avoid inadvertent nerve injury.

-• Nerve Protection: If the dorsolateral incision is used, meticulously identify and protect the dorsolateral cutaneous branch of the sural nerve.
+• Nerve Protection: Meticulously identify and protect the dorsolateral cutaneous branch of the sural nerve.
 The straight lateral incision should pass safely between this nerve dorsally and the proper digital branch of the lateral plantar nerve to the fifth toe plantarward.
+Retract these structures with blunt, atraumatic retractors.

 Image